chriskiehl/re-wx/README.md

 ### WSX

 `create_element` is the fundamental building block of all of re-wx.
-However, its verbose and can make viewing your UIs structure at a glance difficult as it gets lost in a sea of method call noise.
-As an alternative, you can use list to represent elements in a syntax which loosely resembles HTML (if you squint a lot).
+However, it's a bit verbose and can make viewing your UI's structure at a glance difficult as it gets lost in a sea of method call noise.
+As an alternative, `wsx` lets you use nested lists to express parent child relationships between components.

 ```python
 def my_component(props):